Lumiyu/Lumiyu/README.md

-👋 Hi, I’m @Lumiyu
+# Here I'm learning about art and games

- Here I'm learning about art and games
+## 40 minutes a day
 - Sunday, Tusday,Thursday and Saturday: Courses
 - Monday, Wednesday and Friday: Art